awsdocs/aws-dms-step-by-step/doc_source/chap-oracle2postgresql.steps.configureoracle.md

    SELECT on V_$LOGMNR_LOGS
    SELECT on V_$LOGMNR_CONTENTS
    LOGMINING /* For Oracle 12c and higher. */
-   * ALTER for any table being replicated (if you want AWS DMS to add supplemental logging)
+   * ALTER for any table being replicated (if you want to add supplemental logging)
    ```

    For Oracle versions before 11\.2\.0\.3, you need the following privileges\.